TylerRollo/flashcard-application/README.md

 ## TODO:
-- add delete all feature (decks and cards)
+- add delete all selected decks or cards feature (decks and cards)
-- export and import cards by JSON format
+- make a .csv file of a deck
 - ability to choose which cards out of a deck to use